Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Acknowledgements

-Tables~\ref{table:simulation-homo}-\ref{table:simulation-hetero} report the empirical coverage probabilities and lengths of the optimal marginal coverage sets averaged over 100 repetitions.
-Our procedures perform well under both the homoscedastic and heteroscedastic settings (Tables~\ref{table:simulation-homo} and~\ref{table:simulation-hetero}).
+Tables~\ref{table:simulation-homo}--\ref{table:simulation-misspec} report the empirical coverage probabilities and lengths of the oracle and estimated optimal marginal coverage sets averaged over 100 repetitions.
+Tables~\ref{table:chat0-homo-hetero} and~\ref{table:chat0-misspec} report the corresponding estimates of $\hat{c}_0$ for each setting using the neighborhood procedure.
+Our methods perform well, both under the homoscedastic and heteroscedastic settings (Tables~\ref{table:simulation-homo} and~\ref{table:simulation-hetero}).
 In particular, the performance of the optimal marginal coverage sets constructed using the NPMLE and $\hat{c}_0$ from the neighborhood procedure is comparable to that of the oracle optimal marginal coverage sets.
 Interestingly, optimal marginal coverage sets also perform reasonably well under Laplace and Gamma priors (Table~\ref{table:simulation-misspec}).
 This suggests that smoothing yields reliable uncertainty quantification even when the true prior does not belong to the assumed model class.
+Figure~\ref{fig:simulation} illustrates a sharp contrast between the optimal marginal coverage sets and the standard frequentist confidence intervals $X_i \pm z_{1-\beta/2}$ for the examples used in Tables~\ref{table:simulation-homo} and~\ref{table:simulation-misspec}.
+As mentioned earlier, the optimal marginal coverage sets tend to be shorter than the standard frequentist confidence intervals.
+For example, in Table~\ref{table:simulation-homo} with nominal level $0.95$, when $G^*$ is the standard normal distribution (i.e., $a = 0$), the standard frequentist confidence interval $X_i \pm z_{0.975}$ has fixed length $2z_{0.975} \approx 3.92$, while the optimal marginal coverage set has average length approximately $2.78$.
+That is, in this case, the optimal marginal coverage set achieves roughly a $30\%$ reduction in average length.
+Moreover, when $a =3$ so that $G^*$ is highly bimodal, the optimal marginal coverage set has average length approximately $2.99$, which is about a $24\%$ reduction relative to the standard frequentist confidence interval.
+The optimal marginal coverage sets adapt to the shape of the underlying prior density (see also the center panels of Figures~\ref{fig:SNPML-TwoComp} and~\ref{fig:SNPML-laplace}), while the standard frequentist confidence intervals always have constant length.
+Under the bimodal prior in Figure~\ref{fig:SNPML-TwoComp}, when $X_i$ is near zero, it is harder to tell where $\theta_i$ came from.
+Thus, the posterior is more diffused and the optimal marginal coverage set is longer.
+By contrast, when $X_i$ is far from zero, it is easier to tell where $\theta_i$ came from and thus the posterior is more concentrated and the optimal set becomes shorter.
+This illustrates how the optimal marginal coverage sets adapt to the underlying prior structure, while still achieving the shortest expected length among all sets satisfying the marginal coverage constraint.